Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 If a bee is just resting the best thing you can do is simply leave it in peace.

-Only move a resting bee if it is in clear danger, this could be due to road traffic, footfall or professional/building work in the area.
+Only move a resting bee if it is in clear danger, such as from road traffic, footfall, or professional/building work in the area.

 In these situations, you can try and place the bee on a leaf or flower to move it to a more suitable location.